-The defined benefit pension plan reflects an funded asset totaling \$16.2 million at December 31, 2023.
+The defined benefit pension plan reflects a funded asset totaling \$26.2 million at December 31, 2024.
 The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated financial statements.
 The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.

-The projected benefit obligation of the plan was \$282.2 million at December 31, 2023, \$271.9 million at December 31, 2022, and \$347.3 million at December 31, 2021.
-The fair value of the plan assets was \$298.4 million at December 31, 2023, \$281.5 million at December 31, 2022, and \$341.9 million at December 31, 2021.
+The projected benefit obligation and fair value of plan assets at December 31 are as follows:

+(dollars in thousands) 2024 2023 2022 Projected benefit obligation \$ 248,022 \$ 282,229 \$ 271,871 Fair value of plan assets 274,254 298,406 281,505

 The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.

-Total plan expense for participating employers was \$11.6 million in 2023, \$8.1 million in 2022, and \$13.7 million in 2021.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$1.6 million in 2023, \$973 thousand in 2022, and \$1.5 million in 2021.
-Participating employers contributed \$4.0 million in 2023, \$30.0 million in 2022, and \$30.0 million in 2021 to the plan.
-The Association's allocated share of these pension contributions was \$639 thousand in 2023, \$3.1 million in 2022, and \$3.1 million in 2021.
+Costs and contributions for the plan at December 31 are as follows:

+(dollars in thousands) 2024 2023 2022

+Plan expenses: All participating employers Association's allocated share (included in salaries and \$ 6,069 \$ 11,637 \$ 8,079

+benefits) 1,066 1,610 973

+Plan contributions:

+All participating employers \$ 2,200 \$ 4,000 \$ 30,000

+Association's allocated share 542 639 3,132

 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total employer contributions expected to be paid into the pension plans during 2024 is \$2.2 million.
-The Association's allocated share of these pension contributions is expected to be \$542 thousand.
+There are no employer or Association contributions expected to be paid into the pension plans during 2025.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are also provided through the Farm Credit Foundations Retiree Medical Plan to eligible retired employees of the Association.
 Benefits provided are determined on a graduated scale, based on years of service.
 The anticipated costs of these benefits are accrued during the period of the employee's active service.
-Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were expense of \$2 thousand in 2023 and income of \$3 thousand in 2022 and \$4 thousand in 2021.
-The Association made cash contributions of \$15 thousand in 2023, \$9 thousand in 2022, and \$11 thousand in 2021.
+Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were expense of \$3 thousand in 2024, \$2 thousand in 2023, and income of \$3 thousand in 2022.
+The Association made cash contributions of \$13 thousand in 2024, \$15 thousand in 2023, and \$9 thousand in 2022.

 The Association participates in a non-qualified defined benefit Pension Restoration Plan that is unfunded.
 The plan provides retirement benefits above the Internal Revenue Code compensation limit to certain highly compensated eligible employees.
 Benefits payable under the Pension Restoration Plan are offset by the benefits payable from the Pension Plan.
-Pension Restoration Plan expenses included in salaries and employee benefits were \$497 thousand in 2023, \$146 thousand in 2022, and \$162 thousand in 2021.
+Pension Restoration Plan expenses included in salaries and employee benefits were \$639 thousand in 2024, \$497 thousand in 2023, and \$146 thousand in 2022.